-The Company maintains a traditional, tax-qualified defined benefit pension plan (the "Pension Plan") for certain non-union employees, including the named executive officers.
+The Company maintains a traditional, tax-qualified defined benefit pension plan (the "Pension Plan") for certain non-union employees, including certain of the named executive officers.
 Effective June 30, 2006, no new participants may become eligible to participate in the Pension Plan and the benefits under the Pension Plan for existing participants, including the named executive officers, were frozen.
 Messrs.
 Anthony, Katz and Fisher do not participate in the Pension Plan because their employment with the Company began after June 30, 2006.
+The Company terminated the Pension Plan effective May 31, 2022 and anticipates distributing all Pension Plan benefits to participants in fiscal 2023 after the Company receives governmental approvals of the termination.